maxkamjon1602/lessons/08-lesson/README.md

 6. **Simulated Depth of Field** — **↑/↓** adjusts focus distance; objects away from focus gently fade.
 7. **Cinematic Camera Path** — press **Space** to play/pause a fly‑through; **R** to restart; subtle FOV ease.

+## 💪 Challenges
+- Add controls to modify the camera's near and far clipping planes at runtime.
+- Save and recall favorite camera positions with number keys.
+- Toggle a `CameraHelper` to visualize the active camera's frustum.

 ---

 ## 🧱 Shared Scaffold (all steps)